particle-iot/docs/src/content/reference/device-os/firmware.md

 The second example adds the `SystemSleepNetworkFlag::INACTIVE_STANDBY` flag which keeps the cellular modem powered, but does not wake the MCU for received data.
 This is most similar to `SLEEP_NETWORK_STANDBY`.

 Note: You must not sleep longer than the keep-alive value, which by default is 23 minutes in order to wake on data received by cellular.
 The reason is that if data is not transmitted by the device before the keep-alive expires, the mobile network will remove the channel back to the device, so it can no longer receive data from the cloud.
 Fortunately in network sleep mode you can wake, transmit data, and go back to sleep in a very short period of time, under 2 seconds, to keep the connection alive without using significanly more battery power.

+If you are waking on network activity, be sure to wait for `Particle.connected()` to be true before entering sleep mode.
+If you device has not completely connected to the cloud, it will not be possible to wake from sleep by network activity.

 If you use `NETWORK_INTERFACE_CELLULAR` without `INACTIVE_STANDBY`, then data from the cloud to the device (function, variable, subscribe, OTA) will wake the device from sleep.
 However if you sleep for less than the keep-alive length, you can wake up with zero additional overhead.
 This is offers the fastest wake time with the least data usage.